Co-op Student FAQs

 Can I get paid on co-op?

 Yes.
 Compensation is set by the employer, ranging from volunteer, unfunded positions with judges and some public interest organizations, to more than $2,500 per week at the largest private law firms.
 Federal Work-Study and private and university-funded financial assistance is available to students accepting unfunded positions with public interest employers.
-In addition, every qualified law student is guaranteed one $2,500 stipend to support an unfunded government or public interest co-op.

 How will I find housing if I leave Boston on co-op?